jpr5/ngrep/doc/README.txt

    -A  is dump num packets after a match
    -s  is set the bpf caplen
    -S  is set the limitlen on matched packets
-   -W  is set the dump format (normal, byline, none) -c  is force the column width to the specified size -P  is set the non-printable display char to what is specified -F  is read the bpf filter from the specified file -d  is use specified device instead of the pcap default
+   -W  is set the dump format (normal, byline, single, none) -c  is force the column width to the specified size -P  is set the non-printable display char to what is specified -F  is read the bpf filter from the specified file -N  is show sub protocol number

+On UNIX:
+   -d  is use specified device instead of the pcap default

 On Win32:
-   -L  is show the winpcap device list index
+   -d  is use specified device (index) instead of the pcap default -L  is show the winpcap device list index